 3. You have radical flexibility with repaying your loan — you can skip a payment, make two in a month, customize your payment to your budget, and more.
 We don’t have any penalties or fees to do that.

 We believe this is the future of borrowing money.
 Here’s why.

 First, let’s look at how Earnest handles a loan term compared to other traditional lenders.

 Your loan term, or lifespan of the loan, is one component that goes into the annual percentage rate you will pay.
 The shorter your loan, the lower your APR should be; the longer your loan term, the higher it will be.
-Generally longer terms are assumed to be more risky, and thus warrant a higher rate.
+Generally, longer terms are assumed to be riskier, and thus warrant a higher rate.

 With student loan lending and refinancing, loan terms have traditionally been often offered in five-year increments up to 20 years.
 One reason these five-year segments exist is that it is easy and cheap for the lender to programmatically lump borrowers in one of four generic terms, and then offer a rate that’s linked to that term.

 But for borrowers, these buckets don’t make a lot of sense.
 For example, if you want to pay more than the minimum due on your 10-year loan, you might be able to shave almost three years off your term and pay off the loan in seven years and three months.

 If you did this at a traditional lender, you are still stuck paying the APR for a 10-year term even if you are doing the responsible thing by paying a little more each month.
 In a way, you’re getting penalized for paying off your loan early.

 At Earnest, you tell us how much you want to pay each month with our Precision Pricing feature and then you pay an APR prorated to the length of time it takes to pay off your loan.
 That could save you thousands on reduced interest alone.
 You’re rewarded, not hurt, for doing the financially responsible thing.